EYEAM-Bangkit/Machine-Learning/README.md

 # Machine-Learning
-ML part of EYEAM project.
+A Repository for Machine Learning Part Development Team of EYEAM Project :